ROOTED IN ETHICS

 Rooted in Ethics offers a non-market-based approach to forest and land restoration that prioritises the rights of both Nature and communities.

-At TreeSisters, we have actively explored these ethics within our organisation and through our Restoration Strategy.
-The Practices Guide we’ve developed includes thought-provoking questions to help organisations and communities align their human systems with the systems of Nature—while promoting the freedom, responsibility, and agility needed to effectively care for ecosystems.
+At TreeSisters, we actively implement these ethics within our organisation and through our Restoration Strategy.
+The Rooted in Ethics' Practices Guide includes thought-provoking questions to help organisations and communities align with the systems of Nature—while promoting the freedom, responsibility, and agility needed to effectively care for ecosystems.

-We see this framework as a global initiative—one that embraces an ecocentric, biocultural, and rights-based approach to ensuring the long-term well-being of communities, cultures, trees, ecosystems, and the climate.
+We see this framework as a global initiative—one that embraces an ecocentric, biocultural, and rights-based approach to ensure the long-term well-being of communities, cultures, trees, ecosystems, and the climate.

 Join us in reimagining restoration.